vitirover/vitirover_ws/README.md

 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

+Use the commands on your keyboard (u,i,o...) to move the robot in Gazebo.
+NB: Reduce the linear and angular for a smooth motion, i.e. 0.3 m/s for linear velocity and 0.3 rad/s for the angular velocity.
 ## Support

 For questions, issues, or feature requests, please open an issue on this GitHub repository.
 We're here to help make your experience with the Vitirover academic robot as smooth as possible.